tqtezos/stablecoin/docs/specification.md

 - The storage of the contract must have annotations for all fields and must be documented to make its interpretation easy for users.

+- The token contract should reject transfers with non-zero XTZ AMOUNT (when someone calls the contract with non-zero amount).
+The reason is that there is no way to spend XTZ owned by the contract.

 # FA2 Specifics

 FA2 provides a framework for defining permission policies, but does not require any particular policy.